lojzezust/WaSR-T/README.md

 ## <a name="data"></a>Data

+We extend the MaSTr1325 dataset by providing the context frames (5 preceding frames).
+We also extend the dataset with additional hard examples to form MaSTr1478.
 - MaSTr1325 context frames: TODO
-- MaSTr1478 extension data: TODO
+- MaSTr1478 extension data: Coming soon
-- MODS context frames: TODO

 ## <a name="cite"></a>Citation